 Column 2 of Table 8 includes 21 additional years of data beyond 1987 to extend the Katz-Murphy estimate to 2008.
 When fit to this longer time period, the model yields a substantially higher estimate of the elasticity of substitution, $\hat{\sigma} \approx 2.9$ , and a slower trend rate of demand growth (1.6 percent annually).
-The proximate cause of this change in the model's estimated parameters can be seen in Figure 19, which, following Autor, Katz and Kearney (2008), plots the out-of-sample fit of the Katz-Murphy model for the years 1987-2008.
+The proximate cause of this change in the model's estimated parameters can be seen in Fig. 19, which, following Autor et al. (2008), plots the out-of-sample fit of the Katz-Murphy model for the years 1987-2008.
 The fit of the model remains quite good through the year 1992, five years out of sample.
-But the model systematically deviates from the data thereafter, predicting a sharper rise in the college premium than occurs.
-While the observed college premium rose by 12 points between 1992 and 2008, the model predicts a rise of 25 log points.
-Without further refinements to the model, this discrepancy suggests that either the trend in relative demand decelerated after 1992 or the elasticity of substitution rose.